-In your Sendlane account, navigate to ‘Forms’.
-Once you create a new Form, you can add custom fields, checkboxes, radio buttons, drop-downs and more.
+In your Sendlane account, navigate to ‘Pop-ups’.
+Once you create a new Pop-up, you can add custom fields, checkboxes, radio buttons, drop-downs and more.

 From here, you can create an Automation that will instantly add a tag to your contacts based on what checkbox they choose, allowing you to tailor your emails and communicate on a hyper-personalized level with each segment.

 Once you have these created, you can simply set it and forget it and Sendlane will take care of the rest!